mediafoundation/media-server/README.md

 ### Using Media Network to scale your Media Server

 Optionally, to scale up your streaming plaform to million of users and make it available through a truly powerful and decentralized CDN, you can register your server as a resource on Media Network through the [Media Network App](https://app.media.network).

-Follow [this tutorial](https://docs.media.network/app-setup) using your server IP address as$
+Follow [this tutorial](https://docs.media.network/ms-media) using your server IP address.

 #### Editing the config to use your generated Media Network subdomain